top of page

 WHY PEOPLE COME TO THERAPY

 One barrier to getting started can sometimes be uncertainty around what presenting issues or focus areas are deemed "suitable" for therapy.
+Therefore, it could be helpful to take a look at some of the most common presenting problems and focus areas clients have brought to therapy with me:

 • Feeling low